Free Tool

 - Does California honor QSBS?

 - No. California fully taxes QSBS gains as ordinary capital gains.
-Most other US states conform to the federal exclusion.
+Most other US states conform to the federal exclusion, but California, New Jersey, and a few others do not.
 This tool calculates federal-level exclusion only.

 - Service businesses (legal, accounting, consulting, health, financial services), farming, mining, hospitality, and finance/insurance generally don't qualify.
 Most software, SaaS, fintech (non-bank), AI, hardware, biotech, and e-commerce startups do qualify.